Private: Wealth in a changing world

 Sincerely,

 This commentary on this website reflects the personal opinions, viewpoints, and analyses of an Advance Wealth Management Service, LLC employee, and should not be regarded as a description of advisory services provided by Advance Wealth Management Service, LLC or performance returns of any Advance Wealth Management Service, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
-Nothing on this website constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
+Nothing on this website constitutes investment advice, performance data,a or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Advance Wealth Management Service, LLC manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
+Investments in securities involve the risk of loss.
+Past performance is no guarantee of future results.sed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.